Robert Liston (minister): Moderator of the General Assembly

 He was unanimously elected Moderator of the General Assembly of the Church of Scotland on 17 May 1787., the last person to be elected to that post who was not a Doctor of Divinity.
 This was a fairly routine meeting of the General Assembly.
 The King's Lord High Commissioner to the General Assembly of the Church of Scotland, David Melville, 6th Earl of Leven read the King's letter, assuring those assembled of his respect and admiration, advised them to avoid unnecessary disputations and to do all they can to encourage virtue and obedience to the law.
 The King also sent them £1000 to promote the Protestant religion (and loyalty to the throne) in the Highlands and Islands.
 A Committee of the Assembly drew up a reply, pledging their loyalty and devotion and promising to encourage their members to appreciate that they live in the freest country in the world with the most benign of monarchs.
-They thanked him for his £1000 and promised to put it to good use, especially in the more barbarous parts of the country (South Uist, Argyle and Glenelg) which were blighted with Popery and superstition.
+They thanked him for his £1000 and promised to put it to good use, especially in the more barbarous parts of the country (South Uist, Argyll and Glenelg) which were blighted with Popery and superstition.

 It was brought to their notice that a Patron had advertised the sale of his Patronage over a Parish.
 This outraged the Assembly, who set up a committee to clarify the rules to avoid Simony.
 Other routine activity dealt with the training of divinity students and proper attendance at the General Assembly.
 Otherwise, it acted as a final court of appeal on a number of cases.
 The Patron of the Parish of Kilbarchan had died and his trustees had presented a Mr Maxwell, who was tutor to the family, to the Presbytery as the new Minister.
 The Presbytery of Paisley had objected that the Patronage had been willed to his son-in-law, who had not presented anyone, so the right had descended to them.
 The Assembly ordered the Presbytery to admit Mr Maxwell immediately as Minister of Kilbarchan.
 In another case, after much deliberation, it dismissed the appeal of Mr James Mcintosh, Minister of Moy and Dalarossie, and formally deposed him, for the offence of fornication, from the office of the holy ministry "for all time coming".
 It also dismissed the appeal of Thomas Rattray, Esquire, of Dalrulzian, against the Presbytery of Dunkeld, claiming he was not, as libelled, the father of the children of Isabel Downie.

 The Assembly received petition from the Scots Church in Shelburne, Nova Scotia, asking for some help to build a church.
 The Assembly agreed to send them a message of support, but could not send any money in the current circumstances.

 Family

+Liston married Janet Hardy, daughter of Henry Hardy/Hardie, parish minister of Culross, Fife on 11 November 1766.
+The Listons had the following issue: